- What is the Primary Health Survey?

 8. When could I receive a phone call to participate in this survey?

 Not all citizens will be asked to participate in this survey.
-The survey starts in January 2017 and will continue for about four months.
+The survey starts in January 2020 and will continue for about five months.
+You will have the option to reschedule the call if you are busy or unable to respond.
 We hope that you will take the time to complete this very important survey.

 9. What kind of questions will the survey ask?